 Windows 11 brings a modern interface and improved performance, but not every feature enhances your experience.
 Some settings consume resources, slow down your system, or even compromise your privacy.
-If your PC feels sluggish or your battery drains faster than expected, disabling a few built-in features can make a significant difference.
+If your PC feels sluggish or your battery drains faster than expected, disabling a few built-in features can make a significant difference with Windows 11 features to disable.

-In this guide, we’ll explore five Windows 11 features you should consider turning off right away, why they matter, and how to do it step by step.
+In this guide, we’ll explore five Windows 11 features to disable you should consider turning off right away, why they matter, and how to do it step by step.

 While Microsoft designs Windows 11 to cater to a wide audience, it enables several features by default that might not suit every user.
 Some of these functions: